 Everything about Antofagasta is unusual.
-One of the largest copper miners in the world and in the top three of Chile’s biggest companies, it is a constituent of the \\LAPTOP-B36IAI9Sindex with a market value of lamost $10bn, but nearly two thirds of the company is owned by the country’s Luksic family.
+One of the largest copper miners in the world and in the top three of Chile’s biggest companies, it has a market value of almost $10bn, but nearly two thirds of the company is owned by the country’s Luksic family.

 At Los Pelambres, Centinela, Antucoya and Zaldívar, in the northern half of the country, Antofagasta has some of the most striking open cast mines in the world.